2015 Arizona Cardinals season: Week 15: at Philadelphia Eagles

-With the win, the Cardinals won 12 games (not including playoffs) in one season for the first time in their 96-year history and clinched their first ever first-round bye in the playoffs.
+With the win, the Cardinals won 12 games (not including playoffs) in one season for the first time in their 96-year history and clinched the NFC West for the first time since 2009 & a first round bye for the first and only time in franchise history.
+As of 2025, this remains the last time the Cardinals had clinched the NFC West.